What Is a Pay App In The Construction Industry?

 • Schedule of Values (SOV): Breaks down your contract into line items.

-• Work Completed: Shows progress as a percentage or dollar amount.
+• Work Completed: Shows progress by percentage, quantity, or a fixed dollar amount.

 • Change Orders: Lists approved changes to scope or pricing.